dsome23/AI-NHL-Game-Predictor/README.md

 ## Getting Started
 ### Prerequisites
-To run this project, ensure you have the following installed:
-Python 3.8+
-Jupyter Notebook
-Required Python libraries (install using the command below): pip install numpy pandas scikit-learn tensorflow xgboost matplotlib seaborn
+To run this project, ensure you have the following installed: Python 3.8+, Jupyter Notebook, Required Python libraries (install using this command): pip install numpy pandas scikit-learn tensorflow xgboost matplotlib seaborn

 ### Installation
 1. Clone the repository: